 You should seek a PFA if either you or a household member is a victim of domestic violence.
-The state defines domestic violence as an attempt to cause either bodily injury or fear of such injury, rape, involuntary deviate sexual intercourse, false imprisonment, physical and/or sexual child abuse, and following/stalking.
+The state defines domestic violence as an attempt to cause bodily injury or fear of such injury, rape, involuntary deviate sexual intercourse, false imprisonment, physical or sexual child abuse, and following/stalking.

 What are the Types of PFAs?

-Pennsylvania issues a PFA according to the kind of abuse from which you seek protection.
-The three kinds of PFAs are:
+Pennsylvania issues a PFA according to the kind of abuse you seek protection from.
+There are three different protection orders available.

-Emergency order, which is necessary when the courts are closed and it lasts until the next business day when you can seek an ex parte temporary PFA;
+- Emergency order, which is necessary when the courts are closed, and it lasts until the next business day.

-Ex parte temporary PFA, which a judge will grant if he or she finds that you and/or minor children are in danger of further abuse based on the information you provide without the abuser being in court.
-This PFA lasts until the full court hearing (usually within 10 days);
+- Ex parte temporary PFA, which a judge will grant if they find that you or minor children are in danger of further abuse based on the information you provide without the abuser being in court.
+This PFA lasts until the full court hearing

-Final PFA, which a judge will issue for up to three years if he or she finds it necessary, after hearing both your testimony and that of the abuser.
+- Final PFA, which a judge will issue for up to three years if they find it necessary, after hearing testimony from the victim and abuser

 How to Get a PFA in Pennsylvania